scottsbergeron/pyramid-surveymonkey-example/README.md

 #### What is virtualenv?
 virtualenv is a tool to create isolated Python environments.
 This is useful for keeping all the packages we install with `pip` in one project separated from the packages in another project.
 We can even use virtual environments to run different versions of Python from the one specified in the `Path`.

-### Create & activate a virtual environment
+### Create & Activate a Virtual Environment
    1. If you haven't already, clone this repo to the local machine.
-   1. With Command Prompt, navigate to the root of this project on the local machine and run `virtualenv pyenv`.
+   1. With Command Prompt, navigate to the root of this project and run `virtualenv pyenv`.
    1. Activate the virtual environment by running `pyenv\Scripts\activate` from the project root.
    1. `(pyenv)` should now be visible to the left of the command prompt.
    1. All future instructions should be followed from within this activated virtual environment.